1,1,2,2-Tetrachloroethane

-1,1,2,2-tetrachloroethane (TeCA), also known as bonoform, cellon, or westron is an organic compound.
-It is colorless liquid and has a sweet odor.
-It is used as an industrial solvent or as a separation agent.
-TeCA is toxic and it can be inhaled, consumed or absorbed through the skin.
+1,1,2,2-Tetrachloroethane (TeCA), also known by the brand names Bonoform, Cellon and Westron, is an organic compound.
+It is a colorless liquid with a sweet odor.
+It is used as an industrial solvent and as a separation agent.
+TeCA is toxic to humans via inhalation, ingestion and skin absorption.
 After exposure, nausea, dizziness or even liver damage may occur.

 History

+1,1,2,2-Tetrachloroethane and 1,1,1,2-Tetrachloroethane were discovered by Auguste Laurent in 1836.

 1,1,2,2-tetrachloroethane was used in large amounts to produce other chemicals like trichloroethylene, tetrachloroethylene, and 1,2-dichloroethylene.
-It also found its function as a industrial solvent and was used in paint removers and pesticides.

-Because of its possible carcinogen effects on humans, the production of 1,1,2,2-tetrachloroethane has decreased significantly and is no longer widely used as an end-product.
+Because of its high hepatotoxic effects on humans, the production and use of 1,1,2,2-tetrachloroethane have decreased significantly and is no longer widely used as an end-product.
 It is however still generated as a byproduct and as an intermediate product during manufacturing, where low levels of the chemical have been detected in the air.

+Uses

+1,1,2,2-Tetrachloroethane has been used as an industrial solvent since the 1910s when it was widely used in cellulose acetate "dope" formulations, under the name "Cellon".
+Its use in dope formulations decreased towards the 1920s as its toxicity became more known.

+Other uses for the substance include paint stripping, acting as a denaturation agent for alcohol, as a solvent for waxes & varnishes, and in the extraction of oils and degreasing of metals.

+1,1,2,2-Tetrachloroethane is currently used as a feedstock in the production of 1,2-dichloroethylene, trichloroethylene and tetrachloroethylene.

 Synthesis

 There are a few different ways to synthesise 1,1,2,2-tetrachloroethane.
-1,1,2,2-tetrachloroethane can be produced by the catalytic addition of chlorine to acetylene (ethyne) which yields the highest purity.
+1,1,2,2-tetrachloroethane can be produced by the catalytic addition of chlorine to ethylene which yields the highest purity.
 It is also produced by direct chlorination or oxychlorination utilizing ethylene as feedstock and by catalytic chlorination of ethane or chlorination of 1,2- dichloroethane.
 1,1,2,2-Tetrachloroethane is always produced in closed systems to obtain the highest yield.
-Common side products that are created during the synthesis of 1,1,2,2-tetrachloroethane are 1,2-dichloroethane and trichloroethylene (in the presence of heat).
+Common side products that are created during the synthesis of 1,1,2,2-tetrachloroethane are 1,2-Dichloroethane and trichloroethylene (in the presence of heat).